-We are a relatively small company, and we depend to a great extent on principal members of our management and scientific staff.
+We are a relatively small company, and we depend to a great extent on principal members of our management, scientific staff, and sales representatives and managers.
 If we lose the services of any key personnel, in particular, A.J.
-Kazimi, our Chief Executive Officer, it could have a material adverse effect on our business prospects.
+Kazimi, our Chief Executive Officer, or other members of senior management it could have a material adverse effect on our business prospects.
 Mr. Kazimi, plays a key role in several operational and strategic decisions such that any loss of his services due to death or disability would adversely impact our day-to-day operations.
 We currently have a key man life insurance policy covering the life of Mr. Kazimi.
 We have entered into agreements with each of our employees that contain restrictive covenants relating to non-competition and non-solicitation of our customers and suppliers for one year after termination of employment.
 Nevertheless, each of our officers and key employees may terminate his or her employment at any time without notice and without cause or good reason, and so as a practical matter these agreements do not guarantee the continued service of these employees.
-Our success depends on our ability to attract and retain highly qualified scientific, technical and managerial personnel and research partners.
+Our success depends on our ability to attract and retain highly qualified scientific, technical, sales and managerial personnel and research partners.
 Competition among pharmaceutical companies for qualified employees is intense, and we may not be able to retain existing personnel or attract and retain qualified staff in the future.
 If we experience difficulties in hiring and retaining personnel in key positions, we could suffer from delays in product development, loss of customers and sales and diversion of management resources, which could adversely affect operating results.